jinlee487/youtube2mp3/README.md

 Hello World!

-I was working on recording videos and needed audio clips from Youtube videos.
+I was working on recording videos and needed audio clips from Youtube.
 I could use Youtube to mp3 conversion service sites... but I am a programmer.
 So I went ahead and created a simple script to download Youtube audios straight from Youtube.